-This is what "leave that for later" looks like in a grassland.
-One can still find the cat's ear, but the chickweed is now very hard to find.
 There is now not much more time left before the cat's ear will start to bolt and seed.
 At this point, that means one must weed more frequently in order to attain sufficient yield to reduce their numbers in succeeding years.
 This spot is particularly bad every year because of the pattern of air currents on the property.
 One must know all such places.
 I have found that breaks in slope tend to grab more seed, convex edges because of eddies and vertical inflections because the seed has mass and momentum.
 This represents only what came in last year.
 This is what "winning" looks like in the real world until I can get my neighbors to cooperate more fully.
 The yellow area on the lower left is a chemical burn from a 2-4,D treatment for chickweed from which the natives will recover.

-When I first burned brush in this meadow, most of the bunch grass (Nassella lepida) died.
+When I first burned brush in this meadow, most of the bunch grass (Stipa lepida) died.
 Then the filaree and wall bedstraw went nuts.
 These grass plugs were planted in February 2007.
 They survived with almost no rain thereafter, from the end of February to October with over 40 100°+ days and most of the rest in the 90s in a soil with less than 2ppm nitrate.
-Yet they hardly seed and have not spread since then (2013).
+Yet they hardly seed and have not spread since then (2014).
 However, the lupine, purple cudweed, various clovers and three lotuses have increased in density considerably with deer weed (lotus scoparius) and monkey-flower trying to cut in.
 I'm not thrilled with the idea of a chaparral here.
 So I pull deer weed here, with the secondary goal of disturbance to germinate the weed seeds to remove them from the seed bank.
 This is a very sandy soil within 100' of my sand hill.
 If I burned this spot regularly as the Indians did, there might not be grass at all.
 There are a couple of Clarkias in the area too, which the aboriginal tribes also farmed.
-There may be no way to know if clarkia was dominant here as I am told Clarkia seeds are good for only three years.
+There may be no way to know if Clarkia was dominant here as I am told Clarkia seeds are good for only three years.
 Seeds of the lily family seem to remain viable for a long time.

-Wall bedstraw (Galium parisiense) along with red-stemmed filaree (Erodium botrys) played a key role in destroying one of my best meadows just after doing a burn pile in one early on.
-When the bedstraw mixes in with Lotus micranthus it just disappears, and can be all kinds of fun to find them all.
-Nor is this situation unique to Lotus.
+Wall bedstraw (Galium parisiense - red, I circled just one; there are a lot here) along with red-stemmed filaree (Erodium botrys - not shown) played a key role in destroying one of my best meadows just after doing a burn pile in one early on.
+When the bedstraw mixes in with the lotus it just disappears, and can be all kinds of fun to find them all.
+Nor is this situation unique to lotus.